How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 The process is simple.

-If you completed your full CDA, Rasmussen may also apply the 12 college credits connected to that credential.
+5. If you completed your full CDA, Rasmussen may also review whether you qualify for up to 12 credits connected to that credential.

 It is also important to remember that students enroll directly with Rasmussen University, not through ChildCareEd.